aetperf/aetperf.github.io/_posts/WP_2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ### numpy.array argument

-When a row values are accessed by index, we need to account for the index values, which is index by 0.
+When row values are accessed by index, we need to account for the dataframe index, which is indexed by 0.

 ```python